 - Use Table: minimal.
 We usually pull this from the municipal code if an internal spreadsheet does not exist.

 - Map files: varies.
 Staff time depends on the status of existing files.
 We require a clean zoning shapefile that includes any specific plans or planned developments.
 Most cities have this ready to go, but sometimes we'll need the file cleaned or additional metadata added.

 - Permit Scoping: medium., Each department will need to provide a list of what permits should be configured.
 If a list already exists online or in another document, we're happy to use existing resources.

 - Bi-weekly calls.
 We'll have one kick-off call (1-hr) with all stakeholders involved to introduce the project and to talk about project management and expectations.
 After this call, we set up bi-weekly calls (30 min-1hr) with each department to demo the current setup and discuss any questions.

 - Testing.
 This is where the bulk of staff time is needed.
 Once we're done with the configuration, we'll ask staff to run tests through the system to make sure everything is running as expected.
 Testing usually occurs during a 2 week period.
 The more testing staff does up front, the fewer changes will be required after launch.

 - IT.
-If cities choose to set up a CNAME, then we'll need to work with IT staff to set up an SSL.
-This is minimal, and is done over the course of 3-4 emails.
+If cities choose to set up a CNAME (e.g. permits.city.gov), then we'll need to work with IT staff to set up an SSL certificate.
+This requires minimal work, and is done over the course of 3-4 emails.

-As a general rule of thumb, we can usually configure 75-80% of the rules and regulations using existing material (e.g. muni code, fee schedules, permit scoping doc).
-Staff's help with the remaining 20-25% helps to refine and polish the tool; the more engagement, the more successful the implementation.
+As a general rule of thumb, we can usually configure 75–80% of the rules and regulations using existing materials (e.g. muni code, fee schedules, permit scoping document).
+Staff's help with the remaining 20–25% helps to refine and polish the tool: the more engagement, the more successful the implementation.